thekalinga/thekalinga.in/_posts/2019-11-24-why-fascist-nrc-should-be-opposed/2019-11-24-why-fascist-nrc-should-be-opposed.md

 (1353÷35) × 8000 crores = ~3 lakh crores?

-What about lost productivity because everyone now have to perform a useless work of proving they are Indian citizens?
+What about lost productivity because everyone now have to perform a useless task of proving they are Indian citizens?

 For what?
 So that Modern Tughlaq and his fascist regime can use us as pawn in their fascistic political games?